gbowne1/ProgrammerNotes/connect-to-psql.md

 ### Lowercase flags

 `psql -a` seems to start the repl if used by itself.
 Cant find any information about this.
 May not be used at all?

-`psql -b` seems to start the repl if used by itself. (possibly no longer used post version 8.0) `psql -c` requires an argument.
+`psql -b` seems to start the repl if used by itself. (possibly no longer used post version 8.0)

+`psql -c` requires an argument.
 This allows you to execute a single SQL statement and then exit the psql client.
 Must use commands between double quotes

 `psql -d` requires an argument. used to specify the  database you want to connect to after launching the psql client. `psql -d <database_name>`

-`psql -f` requires an argument
+`psql -f` requires an argument. used to execute a sequence of SQL statements from a file. `psql -f <filename>`

 `psql -h` this sets the hostname

 `psql -l` lists the databases as a table

-`psql -n` seems to start the repl
+`psql -n` seems to start the repl.
+Deprecated?
+Possibly a command that got removed/added around version 10.

-`psql -o` requires an argument
+`psql -o` requires an argument.
+This is used to redirect the query results to a file.

 `psql -p` This sets the port number, usually this follows the `-h` flag.

 `psql -q` seems to start the repl but without version or help information.
+Used to suppress normal output from the psql client, similar to psql -s, but with an  additional twist

-`psql -s` seems to start the repl
+`psql -s` seems to start the repl if used by itself.  flag in PostgreSQL is used to suppress normal output from the psql client, including informational messages, headers, and notices.

 `psql -t` seems to start the repl if used by itself. used to format your query results in a tabular format.

 `psql -v` requires an argument. used to define and set environment variables within your psql session.
-Different from `-V` `psql -w` seems to start the repl if used by itself.
-Used to force write mode when connecting to the server `psql -x` seems to start the repl if used by itself.
+Different from `-V`

+`psql -w` seems to start the repl if used by itself.
+Used to force write mode when connecting to the server

+`psql -x` seems to start the repl if used by itself.
 Turns on extended mode.
 Deprecated?

 `psql -z` seems to start the repl if used by itself.
 Might disable ssl mode?
 Deprecated?

 ### Uppercase flags

 `psql -A` seems to start the repl.
 Might display query results in a single line format.

 `psql -E` seems to start the repl if used by itself.
 Enables echo mode.
 Useful for debugging or record keeping.

 `psql -F` requires an argument. `psql -F <separator> [<query>]` and used to format the output of your query results in a specific way

 `psql -H` seems to start the repl if used by itself.
-Flag used to set the hostname. `psql -H <hostname>` `psql -L` requires a argument.
-Used to list all the available databases on the server you're connected to `psql -P` requires a argument.
+Flag used to set the hostname. `psql -H <hostname>`

+`psql -L` requires a argument.
+Used to list all the available databases on the server you're connected to

+`psql -P` requires a argument.
 This sets the port number, usually this follows the `-H` flag.

 `psql -R` requires a argument.
 Unable to find information about this.

 `psql -S` seems to start the repl if used by itself. `psql -S <socket_file_path>` or `psql -S /tmp/postgres.sock -U postgres -d mydb`

-`psql -T` requires a argument. used to format your query results in a tabular format `psql -U` flag for username
+`psql -T` requires a argument. used to format your query results in a tabular format

+`psql -U` flag for username

-`psql -V` reports version information, something like `psql (PostgreSQL) 16.2 (Debian 16.2-1.pgdg100+1)` `psql -W` prompts for a password `Password:`
+`psql -V` reports version information, something like `psql (PostgreSQL) 16.2 (Debian 16.2-1.pgdg100+1)`

+`psql -W` prompts for a password `Password:`

 `psql -X` seems to start the repl if used by itself.
 Might turn on extended mode and may be also used in place of `-x`.
 Deprecated?

 ## Other commands